 Reactive Rover Classes

 Does your dog bark, whine, lunge, scream, get their hackles up or embarrass you in public?
 You may have a reactive dog.
-This class is a very structured class limited to four students at a time.
+This class is a very structured class and is held in private session with you and your dog.
 We teach you how to recognize and understand your dogs behaviors as well as learning alternative techniques to teach your dog.
-This class is a 6 week class and the cost is $175 plus books and materials.
+Books and materials will be provided; call today to schedule your first session.

-Private Lessons on or off campus are $100.00 for a 45 minute session with Valeri Stallings.
+Private Lessons on or off campus are $100.00 for a 45 minute session with Valeri Stallings or Shelbi Stallings.

 Here are some tips in finding a good dog trainer: